 All three clinical trials showed a reduced rate of pneumococcal infection in children with SCD receiving penicillin preventatively.
 Two of these trials looked at whether treatment was effective.
 The third trial followed on from one of the early trials and looked at when it was safe to stop treatment.
 Adverse drug effects were rare and minor.
 However, there were problems with children keeping to the treatment schedule and with the development of antibiotic resistance.
 The quality of the evidence for both primary and secondary outcomes (end result) was judged to be low.

-The evidence examined suggests that prophylactic penicillin significantly reduces risk of pneumococcal infection in children with homozygous SCD, and is associated with minimal adverse reactions.
+The evidence examined was determined to be of low certainty and suggests that prophylactic penicillin significantly reduces risk of pneumococcal infection in children with homozygous SCD, and is associated with minimal adverse reactions.
 Further research may help to determine the ideal age to safely withdraw penicillin.

-Persons with sickle cell disease (SCD) are particularly susceptible to infection.
+Sickle cell disease (SCD) is a group of inherited disorders that result in haemoglobin abnormalities and other complications.
+Injury to the spleen, among other factors, contribute to persons with SCD being particularly susceptible to infection.
 Infants and very young children are especially vulnerable.
-The 'Co-operative Study of Sickle Cell Disease' observed an incidence rate for pneumococcal septicaemia of 10 per 100 person years in children under the age of three years.
+The 'Co-operative Study of Sickle Cell Disease' observed an incidence rate for pneumococcal septicaemia of 10 per 100 person-years in children under the age of three years.
 Vaccines, including customary pneumococcal vaccines, may be of limited use in this age group.
 Therefore, prophylactic penicillin regimens may be advisable for this population.
-This is an update of a Cochrane Review first published in 2002, and previously updated, most recently in 2014.
+This is an update of a Cochrane Review which was first published in 2002, and previously updated, most recently in 2017.

-To assess the effects of antibiotic prophylaxis against pneumococcus in children with SCD in relation to:
+To compare the effects of antibiotic prophylaxis against pneumococcus in children with SCD receiving antibiotic prophylaxis compared to those without in relation to: